-The Discharger shall comply with the detection monitoring program provisions of Title 27 for groundwater, surface water, and the unsaturated zone in accordance with Standard Monitoring Specifications in Section I of the SPRRs and the Monitoring Specifications in Section F of the WDRs.
-All monitoring shall be conducted in accordance with the most recently approved Sample Collection and Analysis Plan, which includes quality assurance/quality control standards.
+The Discharger shall comply with the detection monitoring program provisions of Title 27 for groundwater, and the unsaturated zone in accordance with Standard Monitoring Specifications in Section I of the SPRRs and the Monitoring Specifications in Section F of the WDRs.
+All monitoring shall be conducted in accordance with an approved Sample Collection and Analysis Plan, which includes quality assurance/quality control standards.
+A time schedule has been included in the WDRs requiring the Discharger to submit an updated Detection Monitoring Program, WQPS, and SAP.

 All compliance monitoring wells established for the detection monitoring program shall constitute the monitoring points for the groundwater Water Quality Protection Standard.
-All detection monitoring program groundwater monitoring wells and unsaturated zone monitoring devices shall be sampled and analyzed for monitoring parameters and constituents of concern (COCs) as indicated and listed in Tables I through IV.
+All detection monitoring program groundwater monitoring wells, unsaturated zone monitoring devices, and any leachate seeps identified shall be sampled and analyzed for monitoring parameters and constituents of concern (COCs) as indicated and listed in Tables I through V.

-The Discharger may use alternative analytical test methods, including new USEPA approved methods, provided the methods have method detection limits equal to or lower than the analytical methods specified in this Monitoring and Reporting Program, and are identified in the approved Sample Collection and Analysis Plan.
+The Discharger may use alternative analytical test methods, including new USEPA approved methods, provided the methods have method detection limits equal to or lower than the analytical methods specified in this Monitoring and Reporting Program, and are identified in an approved Sample Collection and Analysis Plan.